ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-5-3.md

 </article>
 ```

 Now that we have a tweet partial, let's update our homepage to use it.
-EJS has a function we can use to include other EJS files that is called “include”.
-It follows the same pattern as our “res.render()” function.
+EJS has a function we can use to include other EJS files that is called "include".
+It follows the same pattern as our "res.render()" function.
 The first argument is the name of the EJS file to include and the second argument is an optional data object to be passed to the partial.
-Our tweets loop in “tweets.ejs” will now look like the following.
+Our tweets loop in "tweets.ejs" will now look like the following.

 ```ejs
 <!-- views/tweets.ejs -->